-Centres must also ensure that they apply the guidance within the SfC and the Joint Awarding Body Quality Group (JABQG) additional assessment principles guidance document.
-The guidance within the additional assessment principles sets out clarification of aspects from the existing assessment principles and aims to recognise developments, for example with the use of technology in the assessment process.
+Centres must also ensure that they apply the guidance within the Skills for Care and the Joint Awarding Body Quality Group (JABQG) additional assessment principles guidance document.
+The guidance within the additional assessment principles sets out clarification of aspects from the existing assessment principles and aims to recognise developments; for example, with the use of technology in the assessment process.
 The additional assessment principles document must be used alongside and in conjunction with the Skills for Care and Development assessment principles.
-Both documents are available on the SfC website.
+Both documents are available on the Skills for Care website.